wangshouren7/portfolio/README.md

 # Portfolio of Shouren Wang

-A modern monorepo showcasing full-stack development capabilities, featuring a portfolio website and a decentralized token exchange platform.
+A modern monorepo showcasing full-stack development capabilities, featuring a portfolio website, a decentralized token exchange platform, and an NFT marketplace.

 ## Overview